 Ham operators range are youth to grandparents.
 Most are typical folks who enjoy learning and being able to transmit voice, data, and pictures through the air to unusual places, near and far, without depending on commercial systems.

 The amateur radio frequencies are the last remaining place in the usable radio spectrum where an individual can develop and experiment with wireless communications.
-Hams not only can make and modify their equipment but can create new ways to do things.
+Hams not

 Read the full article at http://www.wbiw.com/2019/06/10/amature-radio-field-day-june-22-23/.
 STRAY SIGNALS does not claim ownership of the article.
 The original author is responsible for the content of this post